Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Averages of Monomials on the Sphere

 \section{Averages of Monomials on the Sphere}

-This appendix contains results of averaging monomials over $S(\vec{e}_n)$ necessary for the integral calculations of Section \ref{sec:Theory}.
+This appendix contains results of averaging monomials over the uniform distribution on $S(\vec{e}_n)$ necessary for the integral calculations of Section \ref{sec:Theory}.
 Note that in our case, the polynomial $\ipr(Q^{-1}\vec{y})$ consists of monomials in the variables $y_1, \ldots, y_{n-1}$ since $y_n=0$.
 Theorem \ref{FollandsTheorem} guarantees that the integral of a monomial is non-zero precisely when its variables have even exponents, and as such, we give values in only this case.